Frank050822/Machine-Learning-for-Business-Intelligence/README.md

 Designed, developed and deployed machine learning models to perform thorough customer segmentation analysis and map the target market for company’s products and services

 ### Project Structure
-** 1. Developed a website to collect personal information using HTML ** ** 2.
-Data was stored and connected to local database using PHP ** ** 3.
-Sorted information by Extract-Transform-Load process using SQL ** ** 4.
-Imported new dataset using PyMySQL library **
+1. **Developed a website to collect personal information using HTML
+2. **Data was stored and connected to local database using PHP
+3. **Sorted information by Extract-Transform-Load process using SQL
+4. **Imported new dataset using PyMySQL library
-** 5. Implemented unsupervised model K-Means to segment customers into four groups: loyal customers, retained customers, hibernators and potential customers
+5. **Implemented unsupervised model K-Means to segment customers into four groups: loyal customers, retained customers, hibernators and potential customers
-** 6. Preprocessed complex dataset using Principal Component Analysis to run supervised regression models to predict customer behavior for potential purchases, and created a product recommendation system via the supervised classification model
+6. **Preprocessed complex dataset using Principal Component Analysis to run supervised regression models to predict customer behavior for potential purchases, and created a product recommendation system via the supervised classification model
-** 7. Furthermore Action: Create a pickle file using above models and upload to website directly so that once customer information was collected, we can predict which products s/he may buy and potential purchases.
+7. **Furthermore Action: Create a pickle file using above models and upload to website directly so that once customer information was collected, we can predict which products s/he may buy and potential purchases.

 ### Brief Description:
 Boulder Expeditions is an online Biking company focused on Mountain and Touring bikes.
 There are two main objectives of our project: customer segmentation and predicting customer behavior.
 The dataset includes following features of each customer: BirthDate, MaritalStatus, Gender, AnnualIncome, TotalChildren, EducationLevel, Occupation, HomeOwner, lat, lng, OrderDate, StockDate, OrderQuantity, ProductName, ModelName, ProductCost, ProductPrice